-Astronauts in the International Space Station will soon be enjoying the delights of DoubleTree by Hilton’s famous signature warm chocolate chip cookie when the treat becomes the first food to be baked in outer space.
+Astronauts in the International Space Station are now enjoying the delights of DoubleTree by Hilton’s famous signature warm chocolate chip cookie after the treat became the first food to be blasted off and baked in outer space.

-In partnership with Zero G Kitchen and NanoRacks, a batch of specially prepared DoubleTree cookie dough will be part of a new supply mission attached to a rocket bound for the space station.
-Utilising a prototype oven comprised of a cylindrical insulated container designed to bake food samples in a microgravity environment by carefully venting to allow the oven to operate safely within the highly controlled environment.
+In partnership with Zero G Kitchen and NanoRacks, a batch of specially prepared DoubleTree cookie dough launched from NASA’s Wallops Flight Facility at 9:59am US Eastern Time on Saturday 2 November, attached to a rocket and bound for the space station.
+The cookies will be baked utilising a prototype oven comprised of a cylindrical insulated container designed to bake food samples in a microgravity environment by carefully venting to allow the oven to operate safely within the highly controlled environment.

-DoubleTree by Hilton Senior Vice President and Global Brand Head, Shawn McAteer, said the company was thrilled to be sending its hospitality into orbit as part of Hilton’s 100th birthday and the 50th anniversary of the moon landing.
+DoubleTree by Hilton Senior Vice President and Global Brand Head, Shawn McAteer, said the company was thrilled to be sending its hospitality into orbit as part of Hilton’s year of 100th anniversary celebrations.

 “Opening up the frontier of space means making it relatable to people’s everyday lives, and what could be more relatable than a freshly baked cookie,” questioned Zero G Kitchen founders Ian and Jordana Fichtenbaum.